-6. The impact of the Covid-19 Pandemic and key lessons
+6. The impact of Covid-19

-The E-Channel Project started against a backdrop of Brexit uncertainty and what post Brexit trading conditions might look like for SMEs looking to enter new markets and internationalise.
+The E-Channel Project started against a backdrop of Brexit uncertainty and what post-Brexit trading conditions might look like for SMEs looking to enter new markets and internationalise.
 However, Covid-19 has caused disruption across Europe, and uncertainty for Soledis, Vertical Plus and all SMEs and BSOs involved with E-Channel.